 If you’re craving French fries:

-Choose a serving of sweet potato fries drizzled in olive oil and baked for 30 minutes at 425°.
+Choose a serving of sweet potato fries drizzled in olive oil and baked for 30 minutes

 If you’re craving ice cream:

 Scoop ½ cup of “slow-churned” ice cream into a pretty dish and enjoy.